dibyenduroy/ringcentral-vm-broadcast/README.md

       *  "VoicemailBroadcasting"
 The "VoicemailBroadcasting" is a new permission model built for using this feature.
 This can be accessed through Service Web.By default a RingCentral Super Admin will have this permission included.
 It is also suggeted that developers interested in building an App with this feature can have a custom user-role created and assign it to the users who might be interested in using this App.

-   *Open Questions
-   1. Will the "VoicemailBroadcasting" be by default enabled for the Super Admin
-   2. Can the Super Admin assign this permission to any user*
+   "VoicemailBroadcasting" will be by default enabled for the Super Admin SuperAdmin can assign this permission to any user.

    *  App Permission : Voicemail